alaasmagi/openai-salary-calculator/README.md

 }
 ```

-### UI
+### User Interface
-* UI is implemented using ASP.NET MVC default pages
+* UI is implemented using ASP.NET MVC default pages (Views)
 * Bootstrap is used for quick customisation

 ## Improvements & scaling possibilities

 ### Taxation
-* Some kind of tax office API could be used to get the most updated taxation data.
+* Some kind of tax office API could be used to get the most updated taxation data

 ### More AI models as options
-* As OpenAI develops more and more different AI models, they could be added in this openai-enhancer-app as options.
+* As OpenAI develops more and more different AI models, they could be added in this openai-enhancer-app as options

 ### Mobile Application
-* Separate mobile application could be made with React Native or Flutter to make UX better on mobile interfaces.
+* Separate mobile application could be made with React Native or Flutter to make UX better on mobile interfaces